TDI: 2 What's this?

 10. Mount Elgon National Park

-The greenest part of Kenya is the western part, along the Ugandan border.
+The greenest part of Kenya is in the west, along the Ugandan border.
 Mount Elgon is generally off the tourist radar, cause it’s kinda far away from the major safaris, and even more so, from the epic Kenyan coast.
-However, it is a great stop if you love hiking and camping.
-Also, if you are proceeding to Uganda by land, checking out this park is highly recommended.
-The trail starts at 2,150 m altitude.
-The peak of the mountain is the second highest in Kenya – 4,155m.
+However, it is a great stop for hikers and campers.
+Also, if you are traveling to Uganda by land, visiting this park is highly recommended.
+The trail starts at an altitude of 2,150 m.
+The mountain’s peak is the second-highest in Kenya at 4,155m.

 Mount Elgon is split between Kenya and Uganda.
 The Ugandan side is also called Mount Elgon National Park.
-Keep that on your mind when you do your research, in order to avoid any confusion.
+Keep that in mind when you do your research to avoid any confusion.
 Also, while hiking, make sure you carry your passport with you, just in case you end up on the other side:)

 The main attraction